Well-posedness of initial-boundary value problem for time-fractional diffusion-wave equation with time-dependent coefficients: Acknowledgements

+The authors sincerely thank the anonymous referee for the valuable comments to help improve this article, in particular, Section 1.2.
 The first author was supported by Grant-in-Aid for JSPS (Japan Society for the Promotion of Science) Fellows 20F20319.
-The second author was supported by Grant-in-Aid for Scientific Research (A) 20H00117, JSPS.
+The second author was supported by Grant-in-Aid for Scientific Research (A) 20H00117 and Grant-in-Aid for Challenging Research (Pioneering) 21K18142 of Japan Society for the Promotion of Science.